A Diamond Structure in the Transducer Hierarchy: Conclusion

 \section{Conclusion}

-We have shown that $fzip(n,n^2)$ lies strictly above both $n$ and $n^2$, with no intermediate degrees between them.
+We have shown that $\fzip(n,n^2)$ lies strictly above both $n$ and $n^2$, with no intermediate degrees between them.
 From earlier results, we know that the degrees of both $n$ and $n^2$ are atoms, that is, there is nothing between them and the bottom degree $\textbf{0}$.
-Therefore $fzip(n,n^2)$ forms a diamond structure with $n, n^2$ and $\textbf{0}$, and this is the first such structure that has been found.
-This result sheds more light on the structure of the transducer hierarchy, and also raises some further questions about the potential use of $fzip$ to find new results.
+Therefore $\fzip(n,n^2)$ forms a diamond structure with $n, n^2$ and $\textbf{0}$, and this is the first such structure that has been found.
+We also note that by the case analysis for potential transducts of $\fzip(n,n^2)$ in the previous section, $n$ and $n^2$ are the only degrees below $\fzip(n,n^2)$.
+This result sheds more light on the structure of the transducer hierarchy, and also raises some further questions about the potential use of $\fzip$ to find new results.
 We state a few of these questions here:

-\begin{enumerate} \item We know that $\langle fzip(f,f) \rangle \geq \langle f \rangle$.
-In general, is this inequality strict, or can $\langle fzip(f,f) \rangle = \langle f \rangle$ for more than just linear or quadratic $f$'s?
+\begin{enumerate} \item We know that $\langle \fzip(f,f) \rangle \geq \langle f \rangle$.
+In general, is this inequality strict, or can $\langle \fzip(f,f) \rangle = \langle f \rangle$ for more than just linear or quadratic $f$'s?

-\item What can we say about $\langle fzip(f,g) \rangle$ when $f,g$ are both cubic polynomials?
+\item What can we say about $\langle \fzip(f,g) \rangle$ when $f,g$ are both cubic polynomials?

-\item For some $f,g$ is it possible to find degrees between $f$ and $fzip(f,g)$?
+\item For some $f,g$ is it possible to find degrees between $f$ and $\fzip(f,g)$?